 It has disruptive capabilities to existing systems the Internet has in place due to the Blockchain’s characteristics:

-- Democratised: The blockchain network does not use central authority.
+- Democratized: The blockchain network does not use central authority.
 The information in it is open for all in the network to see because it is a shared and immutable ledger.

-- Decentralised: The data in Blockchain is cryptographically stored inside.
+- Decentralized: The data in Blockchain is cryptographically stored inside.
 It is not owned by a single entity.

 - Immutable: As I mentioned, it is close to impossible to tamper with the data that is inside the Blockchain.
-All nodes or computer device in a Blockchain, usually numbering to hundreds, even thousands, would have to simultaneously approve any change made.
+All nodes or computer devices in a Blockchain, usually numbering hundreds, even thousands, would have to simultaneously approve any change made.

 Some Blockchain Facts and Figures:

-- 74% of tech expertssay blockchain technology will revolutionise the way we do business.
+- 74% of tech experts say blockchain technology will revolutionize the way we do business.